True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 Create a marketing plan – Are you taking this business to the next level?
 Craft a marketing plan that will outline how you’re going to promote your dispatching services.

-In fact, dispatching is a high-paced position, you must be able to work under pressure gracefully.
-This is probably the most important characteristic of dispatchers because burn out in this field is very real.
+In fact, dispatching is a high-paced position, you must be able to work under pressure while maintaining your composure.
+This is probably the most important characteristic of dispatchers because burnout in this field is very real.

 Being a work from home dispatcher doesn’t make the job any easier.
 There’s a lot that is required of a dispatcher.
 First, your communication and negotiation skills must be top-notch, since your goal is to always find the middle ground with other players of the trucking/logistics industry.

-Second, you should be highly organized, expert in spreadsheets, good with numbers, and have leadership skills.
+Second, you should be highly organized, an expert in spreadsheets, good with numbers, and have leadership skills.

 According to the U.S. Bureau of Labor Statistics, employment potential for all dispatchers is expected to rise across the United States due to the continuous growth of the trucking, transportation, and shipping industries, so there’s no better time to explore this career than now.

 Have you tried working or applying to be a work from home dispatcher?
 Share your stories with us below in the comments!